tsayeau/weakgreeterIRCBot/README.md

 -When a user types .stock followed by a ticker symbol i.e. ".stock FB" weakgreeter will reply with the current price and the daily gain

 -When a user types .ask and asks a question weakgreeter will respond with a random answer to that question.

+-When a user types .praise "username" weakgreeter will respond to the listed user with a random message to praise them.